rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 #### Aggregated terms

-We prefer to use a semicolon as the separrator in aggregated values, but Darwin Core recommends pipes, so I replace the semicolons with pipes.
+We prefer to use a semicolon as the separator in aggregated values, but Darwin Core recommends pipes, so I replace the semicolons with pipes.

 #### Incomplete dates